What is meditation?

-Mediation is like exercise for the mind that awakens your attention to the conscious mind while instilling calmness at the same time.
+Meditation is like exercise for the mind that awakens your attention to the conscious mind while instilling calmness at the same time.
 This doesn’t just create a more clear and positive atmosphere for your mind, but also can have profound effect on your physical body.

-In most forms of mediation, you sit quietly for a period and put your attention of focus to one chosen object.
+In most forms of meditation, you sit quietly for a period and put your attention of focus to one chosen object.
 When you notice, the mind start to wander, gently return the focus back to the object.
 The object could be your breath, a word, a mantra, a sound or many other things.

 - Improve mental focus and performance

 - Improve your ability to handle stress and anxiety